MaginnGroup/mosdef_cassandra/README.rst

 The base data structure of **unyt** is the **unyt_array** (a subclass of numpy ndarray) which carries both a value and a unit.
 One of the main functionalities of **unyt** is the ability to convert units.
 In **MoSDeF Cassandra**, a user can pass in a unyt_array of any valid unit type which will get then get converted into the standard unit specified by **Cassandra**.
+Unyt arrays are expected for values with units, such as cutoffs, angles, volumes, pressures, and temperatures.
+Unyt arrays are not expected for values such as probabilities.

 Resources
 ~~~~~~~~~